coder/coder/docs/admin/workspaces/lifecycle.md

 ## Stopping workspaces

 Workspaces may be stopped manually by users and admins in the dashboard, CLI, or API.
-Workspaces may be automatically stopped by scheduling configuration to reduce the uptime of costly resources.
+Workspaces may be automatically stopped due to template updates or inactivity by [scheduling configuration](../../user-guides/workspace-scheduling.md).

 Once stopped, a workspace may resume running by starting it manually, or via user connection if automatic start is enabled.